WirlyWirly/ABSidekick/README.md

 A suite of new features to dramatically speed up your matching by allowing for a more automated approach

-* `🤖 AutoMatch` button: Automatically select and save the first match that has *at-least* a specific confidence score, then cycle to the next book in the list and do it again!
+* `🤖 AutoMatch` button: Automatically select and save the first match that has *at-least* a specific confidence score (or `exact match` duration), then cycle to the next book in the list and do it again!
 This allows you to automate the repetative matching process, while at the same time giving you a chance to stop it if the selected match doesn't look right.
 * `🏷️ No Match` button: Quickly add custom tag(s) to the book and then cycle to the next book in the list.
 This serves as a way to easily distinguish books that do **not** have a proper match
 * `Title` button: Quickly perfrom a search using the title of the book, useful for when the initial *ASIN* search returns *No Results*
 * `Save Match` button: Save the selected match result (like clicking the `Submit` button) and then cycle to the next book in the list